 The Imperial Tour allows access to 22 different rooms with the Palace, which include highlights such as Great Gallery, Emperor Franz Josef’s apartment, and the Chinese Cabinets.
 The Grand Tour offers access to 40 different rooms, which include highlights such as Feketin Room and Gobelin Salon on top of the others offered in the Imperial Tour.

-Note: guided tours are only available for the Imperial Tour.
-There are audio guides available for both options though as well.
+Note: There are audio guides available for both tour options

 B) Schonbrunn Gardens

 While you must pay an entrance fee to go into the Palace, you can actually roam the gardens free of charge.
 Do note however that not every section of the garden is free to enter.
 There are a few places such as the Privy Garden, the Orangery Gardens, the Zoo and the Maze that do require an entrance fee.
 You can pay for them individually based on preference or you can buy one of the combo tickets offered.